casid/jte/DOCUMENTATION.md

 ## Content

 `gg.jte.Content` is a special parameter type to pass template code to other templates, much like lambdas in Java.
-They are particularly useful to share structure between different templates.
+They are handy for sharing structures between different templates.

 Here is an example layout with a content block: